 Dennis, Nigel and Warwick Tarboton.
 1993.
 Waterbirds: Birds of Southern Africa’s Wetlands.
 Struik Publishers, Cape Town.

 Hancock, Peter and Ingrid Weiersbye.
 2016.
 Birds of Botswana.
 Princeton University Press.
 Princeton, New Jersey.

 Liversidge, Richard.
 1991.
 The Birds Around Us.
-Fontein Books: Parklands, South Africa.
+Fontein Publishing Company.
+Parklands, South Africa.

 Newman, Kenneth in association with Irene Bredenkamp and Phoebus Perdikis.
 2000.
 Newman’s Birds By Colour.
 Struik Publishers, Cape Town.